-- (a) excluding the powers and duties in relation to the Compliance and Enforcement Committee and subject to subsection (5), delegate any of its powers and assign any of its duties to any member of the Board or any committee established in terms of section 12, to the Chief Executive Officer, the Chief Financial Officer or any employee of the Council; and - (b) amend or revoke that delegation or assignment.
+- (a) excluding the powers and duties in relation to the Compliance and Enforcement Committee and subject to subsection (5), delegate any of its powers and assign any of its duties to any member of the Board or any committee established in terms of section 12, to the Chief Executive Officer, 45 the Chief Financial Officer or any employee of the Council; and (b) ensured as available that delegation are available. - (b) amend or revoke that delegation or assignment.